These lecture notes accompany my lectures

 Fanconi anemia is a rare autosomal recessive syndrome caused by the loss of one out of at least 12 genes.
 Symptoms usually start in childhood and include a variable spectrum of malformations, progressive pancytopenia (aplastic anemia) and a high risk of developing acute myelogenous leukemia (AML) or head and neck tumors.
 Cells of Fanconi anemia patients show genetic instability.
 The products of the twelve genes are likely to cooperate in a common pathway that helps cells to cope with some form of DNA damage.
 BRCA2 was found to be one of the causative genes.
 This seems to contradict experimental data from the mouse, where BRCA2 knockout mice die in utero.
 Yet, BRCA2 alleles of patients with Fanconi anemia still allow expression of part of the protein.
 Thus, expression of this protein part may allow survival.

-In German only: I have written the chapter "Maligne Neoplasien"
+In German only: Please see my chapter "Maligne Neoplasien"

 in the textbook: